syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 stream.Position = 0;
 //Close the document.
 loadedDocument.Close(true);
-//Defining the ContentType for a pdf file. string contentType = "application/pdf";
-//Define the file name.
-string fileName = "RichMediaAnnotation.pdf";
-//Create the FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

 {% endhighlight %}

-{% highlight c# tabtitle="Xamarin" %}
+{% highlight c# tabtitle="C# [Windows-specific]" %}

-//Load the file as stream
+//Load the existing PDF document.
-Stream inputStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Document.pdf");
-PdfLoadedDocument loadedDocument = new PdfLoadedDocument(inputStream);
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");
 //Get the page.
 PdfLoadedPage lpage = loadedDocument.Pages[0] as PdfLoadedPage;

-//Create the PDF richmedia annotation.
+//Create the rich media annotation.
 PdfRichMediaAnnotation richMediaAnnotation = new PdfRichMediaAnnotation(new RectangleF(0, 0, 200, 100));
-//Set properties to the annotation. richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click;
+//Sets properties to the annotation. richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click;
 richMediaAnnotation.PresentationStyle = PdfRichMediaPresentationStyle.Windowed;
-//Set the richmedia content.
+//Set the rich media content.
-Stream fileStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.video.mp4");
-PdfRichMediaContent content = new PdfRichMediaContent("video", fileStream, "mp4");
+PdfRichMediaContent content = new PdfRichMediaContent(@"video.mp4");
 richMediaAnnotation.Content = content;
-//Create the appearance of the richmedia. richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...", new PdfStandardFont(PdfFontFamily.Helvetica, 15), PdfBrushes.Blue, new RectangleF(0, 0, 200, 100), new PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle));
+//Create the appearance of the rich media. richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...", new PdfStandardFont(PdfFontFamily.Helvetica, 15), PdfBrushes.Blue, new RectangleF(0, 0, 200, 100), new PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle));
 //Add the annotation to the page. lpage.Annotations.Add(richMediaAnnotation);

-//Save the document into the stream.
+//Save the document to the disk. loadedDocument.Save(@"RichMediaAnnotation.pdf");
-MemoryStream stream = new MemoryStream();
-loadedDocument.Save(stream);
-stream.Position = 0;
-//Close the document.
 loadedDocument.Close(true);

-//Save the stream into a pdf file.
-//The operation in Save under the Xamarin varies between the Windows Phone, Android, and iOS platforms.
-Please refer to the PDF/Xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows) {
-    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("RichMediaAnnotation.pdf", "application/pdf", stream);
-}
-else
-{
-    Xamarin.Forms.DependencyService.Get<ISave>().Save("RichMediaAnnotation.pdf", "application/pdf", stream);
-}
+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+'Load the existing PDF document.
+ Dim loadedDocument As New PdfLoadedDocument("input.pdf") 'Get the page.
+Dim lpage As PdfLoadedPage = TryCast(loadedDocument.Pages(0),PdfLoadedPage)

+'Create the PDF richmedia annotation.
+Dim richMediaAnnotation As New PdfRichMediaAnnotation (New RectangleF(0, 0, 200, 100))
+richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click
+richMediaAnnotation.PresentationStyle = PdfRichMediaPresentationStyle.Windowed
+Dim content As New PdfRichMediaContent (@"video.mp4") richMediaAnnotation.Content = content
+'Create the appearance of the richmedia. richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...", New PdfStandardFont(PdfFontFamily.Helvetica, 15), PdfBrushes.Blue, New RectangleF(0, 0, 200, 100), New PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle))
+'Add the annotation to the page. lpage.Annotations.Add(richMediaAnnotation)

+'Save the document to the disk. loadedDocument.Save("RichMediaAnnotation.pdf") loadedDocument.Close(True)

 {% endhighlight %}